 When you hit that limit, here’s what happens:

-Transactional emails: Transactional emails like purchase confirmations, failed payment notices, and webinar reminders will continue to send as usual.
+Transactional emails: Transactional emails, like purchase confirmations, failed payment notices, and webinar reminders, will continue to send as usual.

-⚠️ Once email sending functionality is restored, make sure to re-schedule broadcasts and resume paused campaigns.
+⚠️ Once email sending functionality is restored, make sure to reschedule broadcasts and resume paused campaigns.

 FAQs